-Within seven years after the bill took effect, the Board, in consultation with the Department of Health and Human Services (DHHS), would conduct and complete a study concerning the impact of licensing dental therapists on patient safety, cost-effectiveness, and access to dental services in the state.
-Then, within 30 days after the study was completed, the Board would provide a written report in its results to LARA, DHHS, and the chairs of the House and Senate Health Policy committees.
+Within seven years after the bill takes effect, the Department of Health and Human Services (DHHS), in consultation with LARA, must conduct and complete a study concerning the impact of licensing dental therapists on patient safety, cost-effectiveness, and access to dental services in the state.
+Then, within 30 days after the study is completed, DHHS must provide a written report in its results to LARA and the chairs of the House and Senate Health Policy committees.